akariv/normalize.us/projects/normalize/src/assets/privacypolicy.md

 If you do withdraw your consent, I will stop processing your personal data.
 This may take me up to 24 hours for technical reasons.

-## Your Choices

-If you choose to do this, you can continue to use the website and browse its pages, but I will not be able to give you the full [Normalizi.ng](http://normalizi.ng) experience without personal data.

 ## Your Rights

 You can exercise your rights by sending me an email at me @ normalizi.ng.